 Chief Executive, Lockheed Martin Canada

-Charles Bouchard is Chief Executive, Lockheed Martin Canada; a sub-division of Lockheed Martin International.
-Under his leadership, Lockheed Martin Canada is responsible for delivering on country-specific strategies, maintaining and strengthening strategic customer and partner relationships, and actively seeking new partnerships.
-In collaboration with the Business Areas, he develops business plans, establishes business commitments, and supports business capture campaigns.
-As the corporations in-country lead, he facilitates access to Lockheed Martin’s broad portfolio of products and technologies to help Canada address its security and citizen service challenges.
+Under her leadership, Lockheed Martin Canada is responsible for delivering on country-specific strategies, maintaining and strengthening strategic customer and partner relationships.
+As the corporation's in-country lead, Lorraine facilitates access to Lockheed Martin’s broad portfolio of products and technologies to help Canada address its security and defence challenges.

 General Manager, Lockheed Martin Canada Rotary & Missions Systems (RMS)